marekzidek/dotfiles/README.md

 Few personal dotfiles, feel free to inspire...
-They are still not structure, however, every tweak is commented
+They are still not structured, however, every tweak is commented